Municipalities of Denmark: Councillors

 2,522 municipal councillors (and 205 regional councillors) were elected on Tuesday 15 November 2005, being the first councils elected since the new reform.
 In 1997 there were 4,685 municipal and 374 county councillors in the then-275 municipalities and 14 counties.
 As an example of the reduction in the number of councillors, Bornholm in the 1970s and 1980s had a total of 122 councillors (from 1999:89) in five municipalities and one county (18 county councillors in the 1990s [from 1999: 15]).
 After the merger on 1 January 2003, of the five municipalities and the county, there was one single municipal council with 27 municipal councillors.
 They were reduced to 23 from 1 January 2018.
 After 1 January 2007, when Bornholm Regional Municipality lost its (short-lived – four years: 2003 until 2006) county privileges, there has been talk of a reduction to 19 municipal councillors, the guidelines for a municipality with over 20,000 inhabitants being a maximum of 31 and minimum of 19 municipal councillors and the guidelines for a municipality with less than 20,000 inhabitants being a maximum of 31 and minimum of 9 municipal councillors.
 These guidelines replaced the old guidelines with the council elections in 2005 after the laws initiating the structural reform were passed in parliament.
-Many newly formed municipalities have chosen to have a maximum number of councillors so that all parts of the new municipalities and the small political parties have a chance of representation in the new councils: Copenhagen Municipality has 55 municipal councillors on its council, and populous municipalities such as Århus and Aalborg have 31 each, and Odense and Frederiksberg (Frb from 1 Jan 2022) have 29.
+Many newly formed municipalities have chosen to have a maximum number of councillors so that all parts of the new municipalities and the small political parties have a chance of representation in the new councils: Copenhagen Municipality has 55 municipal councillors on its council, and populous municipalities such as Århus and Aalborg, and Frederiksberg (Frb from 1 January 2026) have 31 each, and Odense has 29.
 Gentofte (from 17 to 19 councillors in elections 2009), Glostrup (from 17 to 19 cllrs in 2009), Hørsholm (from 15 to 19 cllrs in 2005), Ishøj (from 17 to 19 cllrs in 2009), Solrød (from 15 to 19 cllrs in 2009), and Tårnby (from 17 to 19 cllrs in 2009) are examples of municipalities that have increased the number of councillors because of the new guidelines.